constkolesnyak/cstow/README.md

 ### cmd_template

-You can set it to any shell command that contains every placeholder from the table below.
+You can set it to any shell command that contains every placeholder.

-Cstow escapes placeholders so don't even try shell-injecting yourself!

 | Placeholder | Description                                       |
 | ----------- | ------------------------------------------------- |